 In this podcast, Adrian O’Connor, former regional chief financial officer of Prudential Corporation Asia, discusses financial growth and disruption in the insurance industry and how technology is evolving the role of the CFO.

-We regularly host peer-to-peer conversations with insurance CEOs, CFOs, and board members to facilitate the exchange of ideas and stay in front of market trends.
-Here are a few examples of what these insurance leaders are thinking about and talking about.
+We regularly host peer-to-peer conversations with insurance CEOs, CFOs, and board members to facilitate the exchange of ideas and stay ahead of market trends.
+If you'd like to learn more, contact Francois Kouroriez, the global insurance sector lead.

 InsurTech Innovation and Gen AI Disruption